 Can I climb if I come alone?

-- Absolutely!
+- Yes.
 Bouldering is always available and is a great way to meet other climbers while you’re getting stronger and building your technique.
+We also have an auto belay that enables you to climb on the roped wall by yourself.

 Will there be someone available to belay me?